michaelkolesidis/michaelkolesidis.com/README.md

-This is my personal web page.
-CURRENTLY UNDER CONSTRUCTION
+This is my personal web page and it's currently under construction.

+## Concept

+I aimed at a billboardesque aesthetic, with some elements of printing publication design (fashion magazine covers etc.), plus a hint of a 90's TV / 90's MTV aesthetic.
+It's still a work in progress and new features will be added on a regular basis.

 ## Technologies Used